A Quick Guide for Parents,

 Stem Cell Potency Testing

-Transplantation of hematopoietic cells dates back more than 60 years.
-However, it was not until the 1970's that transplantation of human bone marrow stem cells became a routine procedure.
-In the 1980s, and with the introduction of commercially available human, recombinant granulocyte colony-stimulating factor (G-CSF) to mobilized stem cells out of the bone marrow and into the circulation, it became possible to use mobilized peripheral blood as a stem cell source for transplantation.
-In 1989, umbilical cord blood ceased to be a waste product and became the third source of hematopoietic stem cells used for transplantation into patients with blood maligancies.
+Blood stem cell transplantation dates back more than 60 years.
+It was not until the 1970's that transplantation of human bone marrow stem cells became a routine procedure to cure malignancies of the blood system.
+In the 1980s, investigators learnt how to mobilized stem cells out of the bone marrow and into the circulation.
+This led to the use of mobilized peripheral blood as a stem cell source for transplantation.
+In 1988, umbilical cord blood ceased to be a waste product and became the third source of hematopoietic stem cells used for transplantation into patients with blood malignancies.

 Stem cell "quality" is the proliferation ability of the stem cells measured at a specific cell dose and point in time.
 Since one of the properties of stem cells is to proliferate, stem cell "quality" can only be measured using a stem cell proliferation assay.
 Stem cell "quality" is therefore a specific biological function that characterizes the stem cell cells.